 - Sarcomatoid is the type of cell that grows the fastest.
 It may be found with the clear cell or papillary type.
 It is called sarcomatoid because it looks like sarcoma under a microscope.

 - Collecting duct is a rare cancer that behaves in a similar way to transitional cell carcinoma.
 It is best treated with chemotherapy.
 Many doctors believe it is less responsive to chemotherapy than transitional cell carcinoma but more responsive than the clear cell or sarcomatoid types.

 - Chromophobe is another rare cancer that is different from other types.

 - Oncocytoma is a slow-growing type that rarely, if ever, spreads.

-- Angiomyolipoma is a benign tumor that has a unique appearance on the computed tomography (CT or CAT) scan (see Diagnosis ) and when viewed with a microscope; it tends to be less likely to grow and spread and is best treated with surgery.
+- Angiomyolipoma is a benign tumor that has a unique appearance on a computed tomography (CT or CAT) scan (see the Diagnosis section) and when viewed under a microscope.
+It tends to be less likely to grow and spread and is best treated with surgery.

 Looking for More of an Overview?

 If you would like additional introductory information, explore these related items.
 Please note these links will take you to other sections on Cancer.Net:

 - ASCO Answers Fact Sheet : Read a one-page fact sheet (available as a PDF) that offers an easy-to-print introduction to this type of cancer.